 - wage payment and collection law

-- Has served as a Board member and Board president of three major civic institutions in his community- a regional art center, the free library, and the civic association.
+- Served as a Board member and Board President of three major civic institutions in his community- a regional art center, the free library, and the civic association.

 Tom serves as an employment arbitrator for the American Arbitration Association.
 He often speaks on employment and education law topics before Bar Association and private industry groups.

 Get to Know Montgomery County Labor & Employment Attorney Thomas D. Rees

 - Montgomery Bar Association - Co-Chair of the Education Law Committee; Past Chair and Co-Chair of the Employment Law Committee; Employment Law course planner and lecturer; Past Chair of the Real Estate and Land Use Planning Committee

 - Pennsylvania Bar Association - Past Chair of the Municipal Law Section

 - Pennsylvania Bar Institute - Employment Law course planner and lecturer

 - American Arbitration Association - National Panel of Employment Arbitrators member

 - Montgomery County Chamber of Commerce (and predecessor Chambers), VP/General Counsel, 1998-2011

 - AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®